Package 'ecpdist'

 # quantile function

-Function to generate a pseudo-random sample
+Function to generate a pseudo-random sample of the Chen distribution

 Description